karltanjuan/gelopi/README.md

 Column Types:
-1. col-lg-* for Desktop and Larger Screens
+1. col-glg-* for Desktop and Larger Screens
-2. col-md-* for Table Screens
+2. col-gmd-* for Table Screens
-3. col-sm-* for Mobile Screens
+3. col-gsm-* for Mobile Screens

 See Example:
 https://karltanjuan.github.io/gelopi/